limcherhong/september13/README.md

 # This is a Test Project

-please check out the [NUS] website: http://nus.edu.sg
+please check out the [NUS](https://www.nus.edu.sg/) website

-Please remember to visit
+Please also remember to

+* drink more water
+* ask questions
+* and such